 A brief Introduction to Microservices Apps

-Microservice apps, or simply microservices, is a method of developing software systems that tries on building single-function modules with interfaces and operations.
+Microservice apps, or simply microservices, are developing software systems that try to build single-function modules with interfaces and operations.
 The trend has grown popular in recent years as Enterprises look to become more Agile and move towards DevOps and continuous testing.

 A Brief Introduction to Microservices Apps: